mahendrapaipuri/ceems/website/docs/installation/prerequisites.md

 and it is out of current scope.

 CEEMS API server uses [SQLite](https://www.sqlite.org/) as DB engine and it it shipped by default in most of the OS distributions.
-Although not compulsory, a more recent version of `>=3.40.0` of SQLite is desirable.
+CEEMS uses [JSON functions](https://www.sqlite.org/json1.html) of SQLite which have been integrated by default from version `3.38.0`.
+Thus, SQLite `>=3.38.0` is a required dependency for CEEMS to work properly.